maze logo

 UX Researcher at Figma

 Across UX design, research, and product testing, evaluative research can take several forms.
-Here are some ways you can conduct evaluative research:
+Here are three examples of evaluative research:

 Comparative usability testing

-This example of evaluative research involves conducting usability tests with participants to compare the performance and user satisfaction of two or more competing design variations or prototypes.
+This way to conduct evaluative research involves conducting usability tests with participants to compare the performance and user satisfaction of two or more competing design variations or prototypes.

-You’ll gather qualitative and quantitative data on task completion rates, errors, user preferences, and feedback to identify the most effective design option.
-You can then use the insights gained from comparative usability testing to inform design decisions and prioritize improvements based on user-centered feedback.
+You’ll gather qualitative and quantitative data on usability metrics like task completion rates, errors, user preferences, and feedback to identify the most effective design option.
+You can then use the insights from comparative usability testing to inform design decisions and prioritize improvements based on user-centered feedback.

 Cognitive walkthroughs